Governor of Wisconsin: Elections and term of office

 The governor of Wisconsin is directly elected—the candidate with the most votes becomes governor.
 If two candidates receive an equal number of votes, which is higher than that received by any other candidate, the members of the state legislature vote between the two at their next session.

-Under the original Wisconsin Constitution, governors were elected for a term of two years; in 1967, the constitution was amended to increase the term of office to four years, beginning with the governor elected in the 1970 election.
+Governors are currently elected for a term of four years, and they have been since the 1970 election, when a 1967 amendment extended the term from two years.
 There is no limit to the number of terms a governor may hold.
-The longest-serving governor was Tommy Thompson, from January 5, 1987, until February 1, 2001, a total of 14 years and 28 days; the shortest-serving was Arthur MacArthur, Sr., from March 21, 1856, until March 25 of the same year; a total of 5 days.
+The longest-serving governor was Tommy Thompson, from January 5, 1987, until February 1, 2001, a total of 14 years and 28 days.
+The shortest-serving was Arthur MacArthur Sr., from March 21, 1856, until March 25 of the same year; a total of 5 days.

 Candidates for the office must be citizens of the United States and qualified voters in the state of Wisconsin.

 Removal

 The governor usually leaves office because their term ends and they have not been re-elected.
 But the governor may also leave office through other means.
 For example, the governor may resign from office.
-Four governors have resigned: William Barstow due to fraud allegations, Robert La Follette, Sr. to take his seat in the United States Senate, Patrick Joseph Lucey to become Ambassador to Mexico, and Tommy Thompson to become United States Secretary of Health and Human Services.
+Four governors have resigned: William Barstow due to fraud allegations, Robert La Follette Sr. to take his seat in the United States Senate, Patrick Joseph Lucey to become Ambassador to Mexico, and Tommy Thompson to become United States Secretary of Health and Human Services.
 Additionally two governors—Louis Harvey and Walter Samuel Goodland—died while in office, and Orland Loomis, who was elected governor, died before taking office.

 The governor can also be removed through an impeachment trial or through a recall election.
 An impeachment trial is carried out by the Wisconsin State Assembly, if a majority of its members agree to the impeachment.
 No governors have been removed from office through impeachment in the history of Wisconsin.
-However, Arthur MacArthur, Sr., who, as lieutenant governor, became acting governor upon the resignation of William Barstow in 1856, was removed after the Wisconsin Supreme Court ruled that Barstow's opponent in the previous election, Coles Bashford, was the election's legitimate winner.
+However, Arthur MacArthur Sr., who, as lieutenant governor, became acting governor upon the resignation of William Barstow in 1856, was removed after the Wisconsin Supreme Court ruled that Barstow's opponent in the previous election, Coles Bashford, was the election's legitimate winner.

-In 2012, Scott Walker became the only governor in Wisconsin history to face a recall election and was the only governor in American history to survive a recall election until Gavin Newsom also survived in the 2021 California gubernatorial recall election.
-He retained his seat, defeating Milwaukee mayor Tom Barrett by seven percentage points, a margin one point greater than that of the 2010 election, becoming the first governor in American history to survive a recall attempt.
+Recall elections did not occur in Wisconsin history until the 21st century.
+In 2012, Scott Walker became the only governor in Wisconsin history to face a recall election, and the first governor in American history to survive such a recall election.